pandrr/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 * Attributes feed data into the vertex shader, the vertex shader may feed data into the fragment shader

-* The fragment shader write to textures indirectly through the render pass description
+* The fragment shader writes to textures indirectly through the render pass description

 To execute shaders on the GPU you need to create all of these resources and setup this state.
-Creation on resources is relatively straight forward.
-One interesting thing is most WebGPU resource can not be changed after creation.
+Creation of resources is relatively straight forward.
+One interesting thing is most WebGPU resources can not be changed after creation.
 You can change their contents but not their size, usage, format, etc...
 If you want to change any of that stuff you create a new resource and destroy the old one.

-Some of the state is setup by creating command buffers.
+Some of the state is setup by creating and then executing command buffers.
 Command buffers are literally what their name suggests.
 They are a buffer of commands.
 You create encoders.
 The encoders encode commands into the command buffer.
 You then *finish* the encoder and it gives you the command buffer it created.
 You can